simbongile-mkhotheli/simbongile-mkhotheli/README.md

 ## 🚀 About Me
 - 💻 Frontend Developer with experience in IT support and digital design
-- ⚛️ Building responsive, user-centered web apps with React, JavaScript/TypeScript, HTML5, and CSS3
+- ⚛️ Building responsive, user-centered web apps.
 - 🧠 Focused on clean, maintainable code, reusable components, and real-world product delivery
 - 🔄 Improving skills in state management, testing, and scalable frontend architecture
 - 🤝 Practicing collaborative workflows: Git, pull requests, code reviews, and CI/CD